fsharp/fslang-design/tooling/FST-1033-analyzers.md

 Given this starting point we could then iterate towards expanding the functionality available in the context.

+### Discussion Summary

+This RFC is inteded to start a discussion and iterate towards steps forward.
+We'll try to summarise the discussion here:

-NOTE: I'm not sure how else to make progress in a reasonable timeframe, short of expecting analyzers to be recompiled.
+@dsyme says: I'm not sure how else to make progress in a reasonable timeframe, short of expecting analyzers to be recompiled.

-NOTE: The Visual F# Tools use FSharp.Compiler.Private, so it's not possible to hand off values to F# Analyzers today.
+@dsyme says: The Visual F# Tools use FSharp.Compiler.Private, so it's not possible to hand off values to F# Analyzers today.
 Even if they shifted to FSharp.Compiler.Service we would face the problem of binary compatibility.